-Disclaimer: This post is about my experience with natural, unmedicated childbirth.
-I’m not fucking around in this post.
-If you’re at all squeamish about things like vaginas or blood or poop or anything that might make you clutch your pearls and look at me sideways if we run into each other at Target, or even worse - at work, then move along.
+This post is about my experience with natural, unmedicated childbirth.
+I’m not fucking around in this.
+If you’re at all squeamish about things like vaginas or blood or poop or anything that might make you clutch your pearls and look at me sideways if we run into each other at Target then move along.
 This post isn’t for you.
 Particularly if you’re a dude who hasn’t experienced childbirth yet.

 However, if you’re up for learning a bit more, then by all means, please continue.

-Personally, I am not a fan of the term "natural birth."
 I believe that all childbirth is natural because you're bringing a human being onto the earth who wasn't there before.
-And that is the most natural miracle that can happen, period.
+And that is the most natural miracle that can occur, period.
 Henceforth, I prefer the term un-medicated.

 I love modern medicine.
 Medicine saved my dad’s life three times through three different rounds of cancer.
 Modern medicine allowed many of my good friends to conceive when other more historically traditional methods weren’t working.
 And really when it comes down to it, antibiotics, vaccines, and modern drugs can more often than not, save lives.